shermanloan/scejson-doc/doc/module-cd.md

 only one request format and one response format are used, each of which is detailed below.

-## Cd Data Object Field Definition
+## Cd Request Data Object Field Definition

 **Example - Request Envelope for Cd Module**